-Patient support volunteers commit to assist our patients and their families two to four hours a week in a variety of ways, including: companionship, respite for caregivers, reading to a patient, assisting in the home, or being a comforting presence.
-This is done in the patients’ home setting, wherever that may be, including our 6-bed residence on East King Road.
+Patient support volunteers commit to assist our patients and their families two to four hours a week in a variety of ways, including: companionship, respite for caregivers, reading to a patient, assisting in the home, being a comforting presence or assisting with meals at our 6-bed Residence on East King Road.
 Specially trained volunteers also support bereaved families, sing to patients, give massages, and provide pet visits.

 Please follow the following steps if you wish to become a patient support volunteer:

 Complete and return a volunteer application form.